GfSE/SAF-Specification/stakeholders.md

 * How do the physical system elements interact to provide the system function?
 * How does a system function interact with its environment?
 * How does criticality propagate down the system hierarchy?
-* How is a critical function decomposed and allocated?
+* How is a safety critical function decomposed and allocated?

+  ***Rationale:  In my role, I need to check if proper safety measures are taken in the design.***
 * What additional information the system or a system element needs to generate to enable testing?
 * What are the contributors (SW and HW items contributing to a critical function) to a critical function?
 * What are the encryption means used for an exchange?